khanh703/School_District_Analysis/README.md

 # Election Analysis

 ## Purpose
-The school board has suspected academic dishonesty in reading and math scores for the ninth grade class at Thomas High School.
+The school board has suspected academic dishonesty in Reading and Math scores for the ninth grade class at Thomas High School.
 In order to uphold state-testing standards, the school board has requested the analysis be run again omitting the reading and math scores from the ninth graders at Thomas High School.

 ## Objective
 Set reading and math scores for all ninth graders at Thomas High School to NaN.
 The same analysis will be ran, omitting all scores that are NaN.
-Analyze and report findings compared to before setting values to NaN.
-Changing scores to NaN, will affect
+Analyze and report how excluding the Math and Reading scores from ninth graders at Thomas High School affects the analysis at the district, spending, and individual school level.

 ## Results
 The findings are broken into three categories, at the top District, scores inside the spending range of $630-$644, and how the overall scores and passing percentages at Thomas High School were affected when omitting ninth grade scores.